510: The Painted Hills

 Keep watching the medicine cabinets!
 Keep watching the medicine cabinets!

-This is a paraphrase of the climactic line from the 1951 horror flick The Thing From Another World.
+This is a parody of the climactic line from the 1951 horror flick The Thing From Another World.
 At the end of the film, reporter Ned Scott (played by Douglas Spencer) warns the world, “Watch the skies, everywhere!
 Keep looking!
 Keep watching the skies!”

 The Painted Hills: The Christo story.